marczz/mzlinux_pages/hardware/hdrive.md

     -   {{< iref "#gparted_live" "GParted Live" >}}
         is a small bootable GNU/Linux distribution for x86 based computers.

+    Gparted as far as 2023 does not support wayland, to use it in Xwayland, as you need to launch it as root, you have to add access to your X server with :
+    ``` shell
+    xhost +SI:localuser:root
+    ```

 -   [ArchWiki: fdisk and gdisk ](https://wiki.archlinux.org/index.php/Fdisk)
 -   [GPT fdisk Tutorial](http://www.rodsbooks.com/gdisk/),